mcwebb/angular-twilio/README.md

 A simple Angular wrapper around Twilio's REST API

 Technically all methods should be possible since with this module you simply specify the HTTP verb and API endpoint in the method call.
-Having said that not all methods have been tested.
+Having said that, not all methods have been tested.

 ## Installation
 ### Install with Bower